Macbeth: As a poetic tragedy

 Critics in the early twentieth century reacted against what they saw as an excessive dependence on the study of character in criticism of the play.
-This dependence, though most closely associated with Andrew Cecil Bradley, is clear as early as the time of Mary Cowden Clarke, who offered precise, if fanciful, accounts of the predramatic lives of Shakespeare's female leads.
+This dependence, though most closely associated with A. C. Bradley, is clear as early as the time of Mary Cowden Clarke, who offered precise, if fanciful, accounts of the predramatic lives of Shakespeare's female leads.
 She suggested, for instance, that the child Lady Macbeth refers to in the first act died during a foolish military action.

+Reacting to what he perceived as a concerning trend among critics to treat Shakespeare's characters as real people, L.C.
+Knights wrote "How Many Children Had Lady Macbeth?" where he argued that "a Shakespeare play is a dramatic poem" and that critics should place a greater emphasis on the ways the language works in the play.
+In the essay he quotes from G. Wilson Knight who similarly argued that "The persons, ultimately, are not human at all, but purely symbols of a poetic vision."
+Under this analytic lens, Lady Macbeth's invocation of a child she has "given suck" interacts with other images of infants in the play, such as the apparitions in Act 4.